 The most noticeable difference between the male and female brain is the amount of grey matter.
 Recent studies suggest that females have about 20% more grey matter as a proportion of their brains than males do.
 Grey matter, made up of the bodies of nerve cells and their connecting dendrites, is where the brain’s heavy lifting is done.
 The female brain is more densely packed with neurons and dendrites, providing processing power and more thought-linking capability.

 Male brains, in contrast, are filled with more white matter made of the long arms of neurons encased in a protective film of fat, which helps distribute processing throughout the brain.
 It gives males superiority at spatial reasoning.
-White matter also carries fibres that inhibit ‘information spread’ in the cortex.
+White matter also carries fibers that inhibit ‘information spread’ in the cortex.
 This allows a single-mindedness that spatial problems require, especially difficult ones.
 The tougher the challenge, the more the male brain can exclude other things and focus.

 Another difference between men and women is the degree of aggression they exhibit.
 Researchers at the University of Pennsylvania claim they have evidence that shows there is a physiological reason why men are more aggressive than women.
 Their research indicates that the part of the brain that modulates aggression, the frontal area around the eyes, is smaller in men than it is in women.
 Both genders have the same ability to produce emotions, but men struggle to keep them in check as much as women can.